-“Having worked with many clients either re-structuring their PMO or implementing a change function, I am struck by how many organisations have implemented, what I call, big PPM tools, or MASSIVE PPM.
+“Having worked with many clients either re-structuring their PMO or implementing a change function, I am struck by how many organisations have implemented, what I call, big PPM tools, or MASSIVE PPM”.

 I have yet to see a successful implementation.
-There seems to be a correlation between large scale and failure in the world of PPM.
+There seems to be a correlation between large-scale and failure in the world of PPM.
 This blog explores why this is the case.

 The problem often starts with the tendering process.
-At Bestoutcome, we provide a light-touch PPM tool, PM3, that can scale so we often receive invitation to tenders.
+At Bestoutcome, we provide a light-touch PPM tool, PM3, that can scale so we often receive invitations to tenders.
 I’m usually staggered by the breadth of functionality that is being asked, especially when the organization, which has issued the tender, has a very low maturity in project and programme management.

 Some of the questions that we have been asked about in tenders include:

 A PPM is not an accounting system so why should it receipt goods?
 The second question was asked by an NHS organisation whose project maturity was close to zero and did not have or need a CRM application.